MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-home-page.md

 ### Enable budget proposals

-Follow the steps in [Enable budget proposals](enable-budget-proposal.md) to use a machine learning model with your organization's historical data to generate a budget proposal that can help you begin a budgeting process that is more effective than a manual process.
+The Budget proposals feature uses a machine learning model along with your organization's historical data to generate a budget proposal.
+The generated proposal can help you begin a budgeting process that is more effective and efficient than a manual process.
+For the specific steps to enable this feature, see  [Enable budget proposals](enable-budget-proposal.md).

 ## Using Finance insights features

 ### Using Customer payment predictions

 The intelligent cash flow forecasting is built on top of existing cash flow forecasting feature in Dynamics 365 Finance.
-As a quick revision of existing cash flow forecasting please read: [Cash flow forecasting](../cash-bank-management/cash-flow-forecasting.md).
+To review the existing cash flow forecasting capability, see [Cash flow forecasting](../cash-bank-management/cash-flow-forecasting.md).

 Customer payment predictions can help you collect proactively, learn how here: [Use Customer payment predictions](use-customer-payment-predictions.md).

-For information that can help you evaluate the effectiveness of the prediction model, see [Evaluate the initial customer payment prediction model](evaluate-payment-prediction.md).
-For information that can help you adjust the data that is used to build the prediction, to improve its effectiveness, see [Improve the prediction model](improve-model.md).
+For information that can help you evaluate the effectiveness of the prediction model after you've started using the feature, see [Evaluate the initial customer payment prediction model](evaluate-payment-prediction.md).
+For information that can help you adjust the data that is used to build the prediction and thereby improve its effectiveness, see [Improve the prediction model](improve-model.md).

-If you want to further understand the results from the AI model, please read: Understanding results of machine learning model: [Results of maching learning models](confusion-matrix.md).
+To learn more about the results of AI prediction models, see Understanding results of machine learning model: [Results of maching learning models](confusion-matrix.md).

-### Using cash flow feature
+### Using Cash flow forecasts

-Learn what’s new in cashflow forecasting here: What's new in cash flow forecasting: [Cash flow forecasts](cash-flow-forecast-intro.md).
+To learn about the new capabiities in Cash flow forecasts see [Cash flow forecast](cash-flow-forecast-intro.md).

-Learn how to import external data to include in your cashflow forecast here: External data: [Use external data in cash flow forecasts](external-data-in-cash-flow.md).
+For information about importing external data to include in your cashflow forecast here, see [Use external data in cash flow forecasts](external-data-in-cash-flow.md).

-Learn how payment prediction can help you more accurately estimated your cash position here:
+The Cash flow forecast capability can help you more accurately estimate your cash position here:

- - Learn how you can use forecasting using AI to project long term cash flow here: [Cash flow forecast overview](cash-position.md).
+ - For information about how to use an AI model to project long term cash flow, see [Cash flow forecasts overview](cash-position.md).

- - Learn how you can save cash flow positions and cash flow forecasts and compare snapshot to actuals, here: [Snapshots overview](payment-snapshots.md).
+ - For information about saving cash flow positions and cash flow forecasts as snapshots, and to compare a snapshot to actuals, see [Snapshots overview](payment-snapshots.md).

 ### Using Budget proposal

-Learn how you can accelerate budget creation using intelligent budget proposal here: [Budget proposals](budget-proposals.md).
+For information about accelerating the creation of a budget, see [Budget proposals](budget-proposals.md).

 Demo data for budget proposal:

 ## Feedback and support